John W. Burton

-Burton published over fifty articles and numerous book reviews in professional journals including the Journal of Asian and African Studies of which he was co-editor.
+Burton published numerous articles and book reviews in professional journals including the Journal of Asian and African Studies, of which he was co-editor.
 He organized symposiums for annual meetings of the American Anthropological Association and presented his work at these and other professional meetings throughout the United States and at Oxford, where he was a graduate research student in social anthropology.

 Burton worked with student researchers and his departmental colleagues to develop a new course in the anthropology department as part of a college-wide effort to include underrepresented perspectives in the curriculum.

 Burton was the recipient of multiple grants from the National Endowment for the Humanities and the Mellon Foundation.
-Several grants funded his research experience in pastoral Nilotic-speaking Alout in southern Sudan; archival research on British administration in the Southern Sudan from 1898-1956; and field work in St. Vincent, West Indies.
+Several grants funded his research experience in Nilotic-speaking Alout in southern Sudan; archival research on British administration in the southern Sudan from 1898-1956; and field work in St. Vincent, West Indies.